 What happens during my initial visit with Dr. O’Hara ?

 The initial consultation will last at least 2-3 hours.
 It is imperative that your child is present and we strongly advise that both parents participate in the initial consultation.
 Both parents must sign all consents and be fully participating in their child’s care with our office.
 If your child needs supervision, it is also imperative that two adults attend.
 We also suggest that you bring a snack and other activities for your child as the consult will be lengthy.
-At the initial consultation, Dr. O’Hara will review your child’s history, conduct a nutritional physical examination and observe your child.
-Dr. O’Hara will discuss how she sees your child’s history and development as it pertains to a functional medical approach and will present a detailed treatment plan for your child.
+At the initial consultation, Dr. O’Hara and her colleagues will review your child’s history, conduct a nutritional physical examination and observe your child.
+Dr. O’Hara and her colleagues will discuss how they see your child’s history and development as it pertains to a functional medical approach and will present a detailed treatment plan for your child.